 • Check the local newspaper calendars (or the web) for the latest information on indoor events (concerts, craft fairs, festivals, hula shows) taking place on Maui for a rainy day diversion.
 (UPDATE: Due to Covid restrictions, indoor gatherings and events like these have been temporarily suspended on Maui.)

 • Explore Maui’s small towns, offering wonderful opportunities for strolling, shopping, and dining.
 In particular, the towns of Paia (North Shore), Makawao (Upcountry), and Lahaina’s Front Street (pictured) are compact and easy to navigate on foot—even in the rain.

 • Check out these live webcams to view current weather conditions around the island.
-It’s not unusual for it to be overcast or rainy in one area but clear and sunny just a few minutes away!
+Maui is made up of many micro-climates, so it’s not unusual for it to be overcast or rainy in one area but clear and sunny just a few minutes away!

 • Look for rainbows.
 Once the sun starts to peek out, you will be treated to quite a display – big rainbows, small rainbows, double rainbows, and the VERY rare moonbow (a rainbow at night).
 So have your camera ready!

 AFTER THE RAIN: Post-Rainy Day Activities on Maui